 We also found the most PERFECT statue to watch over our newly fixed pond.
 Given the aforementioned pond disaster the previous fall, how fitting is it that we should find a tragedy and comedy mask statue???
 It’s like it was meant to be!

 After the stepping stones were in place we planted moss around them so it would grow in to fill the gaps between the flagstones.
 We added a few larger stones on the perimeter of the dry creek bed and planted day lillies and some drought resistant (aka low maintenance) ground cover.

 We left a narrow pathway between the dry creed bed and the fence that wrapped around the rock garden and ended at the pond; it got covered in mulch to keep the mud and weeds at bay until the moss filled in.

-Our final project was to build trellises to support some vines and a privacy screen for the BBQ area (behind the retaining wall).
+We also built a privacy screen (behind a retaining wall, not shown).
 Click the link for the DIY on how to build trellises and privacy screens.

 By the time fall rolls around the Silver Lace Vine blooms; it’s magnificent!

-Phew – I’m almost as exhausted writing about the ‘Mother (Nature) of All Projects’ as I was actually doing all the work!
+Phew – I’m almost as exhausted writing about the ‘Mother (Nature) of All Projects’ as I was actually doing the work of creating our backyard oasis!
 So the final word goes to…..